 Table of contentsKey takeawaysCollaboration platforms are essential to the new way of workingEmployees prefer engati over emailEmployees play a growing part in software purchasing decisionsThe future of work is collaborativeMethodology

-If you’ve ever landed on a website, you’re probably familiar with that icon in the bottom corner of your screen.
+If you’ve ever landed on a website, you’re probably familiar with that icon at the bottom corner of your screen.
 Sometimes it flashes, sometimes it dings.
-However, if you were to return to the website, you can always rely on it to greet you with a “how can I help you today?”
+However, if you were to return to the website, you can always rely on it to greet you with a “How can I help you today?”
 This greeting is the catalyst of many customer-brand relationships, thanks to the website chatbot.

 We hope you enjoy this guide to chatbots!

 A chatbot is a type of software that can automate conversations and interact with people through messaging platforms.

 Say you’re on WhatsApp, making plans with a friend, and you remembered that you needed to purchase something from IKEA.
 While you could open your browser to look up its opening hours, wouldn’t it be easier if you could find out without switching tabs?

 That’s why IKEA decided to deploy a WhatsApp chatbot.

 Bots can communicate through different platforms, including Facebook Messenger, Twitter, Slack, chat windows on your website, mobile applications, or even messaging apps, such as WhatsApp, Telegram, and many others.